NorthShip/NorthShip/README.md

 • Experienced with design and implement batch and stream data processing pipelines.

-• Knowledged of Engineering Management.
-Lately focused on data lake and knowledge graph.
+• Experienced with Engineering Management.

 🔭 Always looking for job opportunities!  | 📮 hada.yun@foxmail.com